wyang342/school-interface-four/README.md

 Now that we have our interface class, let's see if there is anything in our `run` method that can be further broken down into its own method.

-The first thing we do everytime through our loop is print out a menu.
+The first thing we do every time through our loop is print out a menu.
 Let's start by pulling that out.

 ```Ruby
 # interface.rb